e-laineramos/travel-app-nlw/README.md

   <img alt="Preview of the project" src=".github/preview.png" width="70%">
 </p>

+You can see a functional demo of the application [here](https://e-laineramos.github.io/travel-app-nlw/).
 --

 For any questions or feedback, feel free to reach out.
 Happy travels! 🌍